 The craftsman adjusts the timing of hitting the fabric with the needle to a few millimeters using his eye and intuition.
 The fabric will be finished into a blanket with a large volume by pressing the hair firmly from the bottom of the fabric.

-Since the front pile’s density decreases as the pile comes out on the ground side, it is important to adjust the pile-density balance between the front and back sides.
+Since the front pile’s density decreases as the pile comes out on the back side, it is important to adjust the pile-density balance between the front and back sides.
 Depending on the fabric’s material and density—and even the weather conditions—moderate strength may be used when brushing.

 Only craftsmen with decades of experience can exquisitely adjust the degree of brushing.